material-components/material-web/docs/theming.md

 }
 ```

 Note: the above selector will not select buttons enclosed in the shadowdom of another component.
-To target those components as well, either use the `:root` selector, or supply a custom class that only affects the top-level elements that need to be themed.
+To target those instances as well, either use the `:root` selector, or append the components containing `mwc-button` in their shadowdoms to the selector (i.e. `mwc-button, my-mwc-button-wrapper { ... }`).

 You can also use CSS selectors to override global theme properties or
 component properties for certain components.